Wild rice: Culinary use

 The species most commonly harvested as grain are the annual species: Zizania palustris and Zizania aquatica.
 The former, though now domesticated and grown commercially, is still often gathered from lakes in the traditional manner, especially by indigenous peoples in North America; the latter was also used extensively in the past.
 The stems and root shoots also contain an edible portion on the interior.

 Use by Native Americans

 Native Americans and others harvest wild rice by canoeing into a stand of plants, and bending the ripe grain heads with two small wooden poles/sticks called "knockers" or "flails", so as to thresh the seeds into the canoe.

-One person vans (or "knocks") rice into the canoe while the other paddles slowly or uses a push pole.
+One person canoes (or "knocks") rice into the canoe while the other paddles slowly or uses a push pole.
 The plants are not beaten with the knockers, but require only a gentle brushing to dislodge the mature grain.
 Some seeds fall to the muddy bottom and germinate later in the year.
 The size of the knockers, as well as other details, are prescribed in state and tribal law.
 By Minnesota statute, knockers must be at most 1 in diameter, 30 in long, and 1 lb weight.